Xilinx/Vitis-AI/dsa/XVDPU-TRD/vck190_platform/overlays/Vitis_Libraries/vision/docs/getting-started-with-hls.rst

 Getting Started with HLS
 #########################

-The Vitis vision library can be used to build applications in Vivado® HLS as well as Vitis HLS.
+The Vitis vision library can be used to build applications in Vitis HLS.
-This section of the document provides steps on how to run a single library component through the Vivado HLS or Vitis HLS 2020.2 flow which includes, C-simulation, C-synthesis, C/RTL co-simulation, and exporting the RTL as an IP.
+This section of the document provides steps on how to run a single library component through the Vitis HLS 2021.2 flow which includes, C-simulation, C-synthesis, C/RTL co-simulation, and exporting the RTL as an IP.

 All the functions under L1 folder of the Vitis Vision library can be built through Vitis HLS flow